microsoft/AIforEarthDataSets/data/aster.md

 ## Notices

-MICROSOFT PROVIDES AZURE OPEN DATASETS ON AN "AS IS" BASIS.
-MICROSOFT MAKES NO WARRANTIES, EXPRESS OR IMPLIED, GUARANTEES OR CONDITIONS WITH RESPECT TO YOUR USE OF THE DATASETS.
-TO THE EXTENT PERMITTED UNDER YOUR LOCAL LAW, MICROSOFT DISCLAIMS ALL LIABILITY FOR ANY DAMAGES OR LOSSES, INCLUDING DIRECT, CONSEQUENTIAL, SPECIAL, INDIRECT, INCIDENTAL OR PUNITIVE, RESULTING FROM YOUR USE OF THE DATASETS.
+Microsoft provides this dataset on an "as is" basis.
+Microsoft makes no warranties (express or implied), guarantees, or conditions with respect to your use of the dataset.
+To the extent permitted under your local law, Microsoft disclaims all liability for any damages or losses - including direct, consequential, special, indirect, incidental, or punitive - resulting from your use of this dataset.
 This dataset is provided under the original terms that Microsoft received source data.
-The dataset may include data sourced from Microsoft.